gcusms/python/ReadMe.md

 pip install opencv-python==4.2.0.32
 ~~~
 <br>
-Remember do not use the same path to load the images and save the images
+<font color= green>Remember do not use the same path to load the images and save the images</font>

 #### please enjoy the program